Travel to Tibet from Mainland China

 Train travel to Tibet is the most exciting way as you will go through Qinghai-Tibet Railway which is the highest railway network in the world and an engineering marvel.
 Because of the Qinghai-Tibet Railway, Lhasa, the capital of Tibet, is now conveniently reachable by train from mainland China.
 It affords a fantastic view of the scenic spots along the span of the Qinghai-Tibet railway with the snow-capped mountains, charming villages, rolling grasslands, crystal clear lakes, and pristine wilderness as backdrops during your train travel.

 Train travel to Tibet is also the cheapest way compared with other modes of transportation going to Tibet from China.
 Usually, the train fare is just half of the airfare, especially during the high season.
-Moreover, with the availability of railroad networks from the different major cities of mainland China, you can now get to Tibet by boarding a train from Beijing, Shanghai, Guangzhou, Xi'an, and Xining any day of the week; while you can board a train going to Tibet from Chengdu, Chongqing, and Lanzhou every other day.
+Moreover, with the availability of railroad networks from the different major cities of mainland China, you can now get to Tibet by boarding a train from Beijing, Shanghai, Guangzhou, Xi'an, and Xining any day of the week; while you can board a train going to Tibet from Chengdu and Chongqing every other day.

 Types of Train Accommodations